yt-project/governance/source/leadership.rst

 the yt project.
 We welcome participation in the community for any length of time, and this is a way to retire from the project.
 A project member may become emeritus by self-nomination or by not interacting in a membership capacity on the yt project for over 2 years.
-After this time, a member of the executive committee will contact an inactive member and see if they wish to remain active or transition to an emeritus role.
+After this time, a member of the steering committee will contact an inactive member and see if they wish to remain active or transition to an emeritus role.